-El naasse (the sleeper) - From its deceitful appearance.
+En naasse (the sleeper).
+From its deceitful appearance.
 When it gets into erection, it lengthens out and stiffens itself to such an extent that one might think it would never get soft again.
 But when it has left the vulva, after having satisfied its passion, it goes to sleep.

-There are members that fan asleep while inside the vulva, but the majority of them come out still firm but at that moment they get drowsy, and little by little they go to sleep.
+There are members that fall asleep while inside the vulva, but the majority of them come out firm; but at that moment they get drowsy and little by little they go to sleep.

-El zoddame (the crowbar) - It is called so because when it meets the vulva and the same will not let it pass in directly, it forces the entrance with its head, breaking and tearing everything, like a wild beast in the rutting season.
+Ez zoddame (the crowbar).-It is so called because when it meets the vulva and the same will not let it pass in directly, it forces the entrance with its head, breaking and tearing everything, like a wild beast in the rutting season.

-El khiade (the tailor) - It takes this name from the circumstance that it does not enter the vulva until it has manoeuvred about the entrance, like a needle in the hand of a tailor, creeping and rubbing against it until it is sufficiently roused, after which it enters.
+El khiate (the tailor).-It takes this name from the circumstance that it does not enter the vulva until it has manoeuvred about the entrance, like a needle in the hand of a tailor, creeping and rubbing against it until it is sufficiently roused, after which it enters.

-Mochefi el relil (the extinguisher of passion) - This name is given to a member which is large, strong, and slow to ejaculate; such a member satisfies most completely the amorous wishes of a woman; for, after having wrought her up to the highest pitch, it allays her excitement better than any other.
+Mochefi el relil (the extinguisher of passion).-This name is given to a member which is large, strong, and slow to ejaculate; such a member satisfies most completely the amorous wishes of a woman; for, after having wrought her up to the highest pitch, it allays her excitement better than any other.
 And, in the same way, it calms the ardour of the man.
-When it wants to get into the vulva, and arriving at the portal finds it closed, it laments, begs and promises: 'Oh! my love! let me come in, I will not stay long.'
+When it wants to get into the vulva, and arriving at the portal, finds it closed, it laments, begs and promises: "Oh! my love! let me come in, I will not stay long."
 And when it has been admitted, it breaks its word, and makes a long stay, and does not take its leave till it has satisfied its ardour by the ejaculation of the sperm, coming and going, tilting high and low, and rummaging right and left.
-The vulva protests, 'How about your word, you deceiver?' she says; 'you said you would only stop in for a moment.'
-And the member answers, 'Oh, certainly!
-I shall not retire till I have encountered your word; takes pity on him, and advances her matrix, which clasps and kisses its head, as if saluting it.
-'The member then retires with its passion cooled down.
+The vulva protests.
+"How about your word, you deceiver?" she says; "you said you would only stop in for a moment."
+And the member answers, "Oh, certainly!
+I shall not retire till I have encountered your womb; but after having found it, I will engage to withdraw at once."
+At these words, the vulva takes pity on him, and advances her matrix, which clasps and kisses its head, as if saluting it.
+The member then retires with its passion cooled down.

-El khorrate (the turnabout) - This name was given to it because on arriving at the vulva it pretends to come on important business, knocks at the door, turns about everywhere, without shame or bashfulness, investigating every corner to the right and left, forward and backward, and then all at once darts right to the bottom of the vagina for the ejaculation.
+El khorrate (the turnabout).-This name was given to it because on arriving at the vulva it pretends to come on important business, knocks at the door, turns about everywhere, without shame or bashfulness, investigating every corner to the right and left, forward and backward, and then all at once darts right to the bottom of the vagina for the ejaculation.

-El deukkak (the striker) - Thus called because on arriving at the entrance of the vulva it gives a slight knock.
-If the vulva opens the door, it enters; if there is no response, it begins to knock again, and does not cease until it is admitted.
-The parasite who wants to get into the house of a rich man to be present at a feast does the same: he knocks at the door; and if it is opened, he walks in; but if there is no response to his knock, he repeats it again and again until the door is opened.
+Ed deukkak (the striker).-Thus called because on arriving at the entrance of the vulva it gives a slight knock.
+If the vulva opens the door, it enters; if there is no response, it begins to knock again and does not cease until it is admitted.
+The parasite2 who wants to get into the house of a rich man to be present at a feast does the same, he knocks at the door; and if it is opened, he walks in; but if there is no response to his knock, he repeats it again and again until the door is opened.
 And similarly the deukkak with the door of the vulva.